flare-foundation/smart-accounts-cli/README.md

 It then sends a `lots` amount of XRP to the agent's underlying address.
 An executor, determined by the `MasterAccountController`, will complete the minting process, and `lots` of FXRP will be minted to the user's smart account.

+If you are unsure about the agent address you should use `0x55c815260cBE6c45Fe5bFe5FF32E3C7D746f14dC` on coston2.

 ```sh
 ./smart_accounts.py bridge mint -a <address> -l <lots>
 ```